 Special images (x-rays or CT scans) called beam films will be taken to make sure that your position and the area being treated are correct.
 The beam films will be repeated throughout your treatment.
 They aren’t used to see how your tumor is responding to the treatment.
 The beam films help your therapist to make sure the radiation beams are correctly lined up with your prostate.

-You will have your first treatment after your set-up procedure.Back to top
+You’ll have your first treatment after your set-up procedure.Back to top

 During Your Treatment